Discover the signs your comfort zone is really your unhealthy twilight zone. Most importantly learn how to get out.

 Boredom leads to other unhealthy thoughts and behaviors.
 So, boredom is a warning sign.
 It tells us we need to make a change.
 Positive change always begins with changing our mindset.

-The Antidote for Boredom
+The Antidote for Chronic Boredom

 Most people think doing more is the best way to break the habit of boredom.
 But, this isn’t true.
 What works better to break boredom is meditation.
 That’s right.
 Instead of more activity, we introduce silence.
 That’s because effective meditation disengages the Ego and personality.
 These are the culprits behind the mindset of boredom.

 This comfort zone will burn up a lot of time.
 And, rather than feeling guilty, you may have a sense of accomplishment or satisfaction.
-But, when you realize the time and effort investment you’ll see it’s an unhealthy pattern which needs to change.
+But, when you realize the time and effort investment you’ll see it’s an unhealthy pattern that needs to change.

 The fact is, it’s not things you do or the situation which makes us bored.
 It’s what we experience when our personality is in control.
 This makes your mind numb.
 If you don’t know how to meditate, there’s a link above to a simple two-step method anyone can use.
 So, the next time you feel bored meditate for even three minutes.
 Three minutes of silence refreshes the mind and body.